7 eCommerce Frameworks and Roles in Shaping Online Retail Experiences

 WooCommerce is another open-source option that’s popular among many people seeking a customizable framework for their virtual store.
 It’s entirely WordPress-based, so if you’re familiar with Wordpress to any degree, the learning curve will be much shallower.

-Its main focus is on growth.
-Just as WooCommerce aims to help you grow as a business by making more successful sales, it’s also a scalable solution that evolves as your company does.
+Its main focus is growth.
+Just as WooCommerce aims to help you grow your business by making more successful sales, it’s also a scalable solution that evolves with your company.

 To start using WooCommerce, you’ll have to set yourself up for a free 14-day trial version first.
 After that, you can pay to upgrade to any paid plan for $1 per month for the first three months.